DY-76/DY-76.github.io/_posts/_Original.md

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: 20230208_Statistics2
+lng_pair: Study_
-title: Statistics] AI를 위한 통계학 기초 2
+title: Statistics] AI를 위한 통계학 기초 1

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml